 One of the best aspects of Salesforce as a CRM is its extensibility.
 You can easily augment its native features by connecting it to other apps through integration and workflow automation.
 There are thousands of great apps to choose from in the App Exchange that work with and extend what Salesforce can do, but there’s only one platform where you can do all your integration and workflow automation from a singular place – Workato.
 With powerful capabilities and seamless interoperability with Salesforce, the Salesforce community was among the first to embrace the platform, and have done some amazing projects since.
-Here are five innovative stories of how Workato and its customers use automation to dream big with Salesforce.
+Here are five innovative stories of how Workato and its customers use Salesforce integration to dream big.

-Create a Slack-Based Deal Desk
+Salesforce Integration #1: Create a Slack-Based Deal Desk

 The biggest, most persistent problem that Salesforce customers have has nothing to do with Salesforce itself.
 Rather, the problem is that the sales reps are too busy selling and therefore data collection suffers.
 Reps should log all their sales activities and updates in Salesforce, like when they do a demo or meet a customer, as well as when something changes like expected deal size, closure date, or competitive info.

 But reps are busy selling and never keep their deals updated beyond the big stuff like a new lead coming in and when the lead is closed.
 That means all the intermediary information which is critical to projecting how the company will perform in the coming months or quarters is poor.
 This leads to terrible operational visibility into developing sales problems and hinders the ability to go fix them.